Comments on the little string partition functions of $K3\times T^2$ via the refined topological vertex: Introduction and summary

-The building block of the computation is the (type IIb little strings) partition function $Z_{X_{1,1}}$ on the manifold $X_{1,1}$.
+The building block of our computation is the (type IIb little strings) partition function $Z_{X_{1,1}}$ of the manifold $X_{1,1}$ \cite{Hohenegger:2015btj,Hohenegger:2016eqy}.
 It can also be interpreted as the partition function of single wound M-strings configuration.
 The corresponding free energy $F=logZ_{X_{1,1}}$ can be expanded in the spacetime equivariant parameters $\epsilon_1,\epsilon_2$.
-In the unrefined limit $\epsilon_1=-\epsilon_2=\epsilon$ we can consider the $\epsilon$ independent part, which is the jacobi form of weight zero and index 1, $\phi_{0,1}(\tau,z)$.
-The Borcherds lift of $\phi_{0,1}$ gives the 6d $U(1)$ partition function of $K3\times T^2$, $Z_{K3\times T^2}^{U(1)}$.\\ Moving on to the Calabi-Yau 3-fold $X_{N,1}$ which is the orbifold of $X_{1,1}$ by $\mathbb{Z}_N\times\mathbb{Z}$.
+In the unrefined limit $\epsilon_1=-\epsilon_2=\epsilon$ we can consider its universal ($\epsilon$ independent) part, which turns out to be the jacobi form of weight zero and index 1, $\phi_{0,1}(\tau,z)$.
+The Exponential-lift\footnote{multiplicative-lift,exponential-lift and Borcherds lift are all synonymous}\cite{Borcherds1995,Borcherds:1996uda,Dabholkar:2006xa} of $\phi_{0,1}$ gives the partition function of a single M5-brane on $K3\times T^2$, $Z_{K3\times T^2}^{U(1)}$.\\ Moving on to the Calabi-Yau 3-fold $X_{N,1}$ which is the orbifold of $X_{1,1}$ by $\mathbb{Z}_{N}\times\mathbb{Z}$.
 The orbifold action is lifted to the K3 instanton moduli space and only the $\mathbb{Z}_N\times\mathbb{Z}$ invariant configurations will contribute \cite{2019arXiv190701535B}.
 The description of instanton moduli space in terms of the $\mbox{Hilb}^n[K3]$ will imply projecting out the contribution of those subschemes which are not invariant under $\mathbb{Z}_N$.
-We can again extract the $\epsilon$ independent part of the free energy corresponding to singly wound M-strings to find Jacobi forms of weight zero and index N, and take its Borcherds lift to get the $SU(N)$ partition function $Z_{K3\times T^2}^{SU(N)}$.
-The partition functions $Z_{K3\times T^2}^{SU(N)}$ turns out to be related to modular forms of the paramodular group $\Gamma_N$.
-Similar modular forms have been constructed \cite{Govindarajan:2010fu} using additive lift in the context of counting $\frac{1}{4}$-BPS states which are $\mathbb{Z}_M$ twisted in the CHL $\mathbb{Z}_N$-orbifold.
-The Seigel(para)modular forms that are constructed by Exponential-lift of seed modular forms have a natural interpretation as the generating function of symmetric product of certain CFTs.\\ After reviewing the effective 2d/4d description of the M5-branes partition functions of $K3\times T^2$ in section \ref{effective}, we compute in section \ref{SEED} the seed partition functions.
+We can again extract the $\epsilon$ independent part of the free energy corresponding to singly wound M-strings to find Jacobi forms of weight zero and index N, and take its Exponential-lift to get the partition function of $N$ M5-branes on $K3\times T^2$, $Z_{K3\times T^2}^{SU(N)}$.
+The partition functions $Z_{K3\times T^2}^{SU(N)}$ turn out to be genus $2$ Siegel modular forms.
+Similar modular forms have been constructed \cite{Govindarajan:2010fu} using additive-lift in the context of counting $\frac{1}{4}$-BPS states which are $\mathbb{Z}_M$ twisted in the CHL $\mathbb{Z}_N$-orbifold.
+The Seigel(para)modular forms that are constructed by Exponential-lift of certain modular forms, also called the seed modular forms, have a natural interpretation as the generating function of symmetric product of certain CFTs.\\ We give plan of the paper now.
+After reviewing the effective 2d/4d description of the M5-branes partition functions of $K3\times T^2$ in section \ref{effective}, we compute in section \ref{SEED} the seed partition functions.
 In section \ref{LSPF}, we compute the little string partition function of $K3\times T^2$ using Borcherds lift of the seed partition function for $N=1,2,3$.
 In section \ref{GW} we discuss the corresponding Gromov-Witten potentials.
 In the last section \ref{RST} we discuss the relevance of Ray-Singer torsion to the (para)modular forms.
 Some useful identities and review material is given in the appendices.